Spoiler: It wasn't just roses.

 Creating a fragrance that's uniquely yours isn't one of them.

-The Victorians believed flowers could speak when words could not.
+The Victorian Women believed flowers could speak when words could not.

 Through the art of floriography, every bloom carried a hidden message.
 A bouquet of jasmine expressed grace and elegance, Lily of the Valley symbolized the return of happiness, lavender represented devotion, violets conveyed faithfulness, and red roses declared passionate love.
 Carefully chosen arrangements became secret messages between friends, lovers, and family members, allowing emotions to be shared discreetly in an era when strict social etiquette often discouraged open displays of affection.